Threshold functions for substructures in random subsets of finite vector spaces: Introduction

 for some permutation $\sigma$.
 Asymptotics are as $q+n$ tends to infinity. \item A \emph{non-trivial right triangle} consists of three distinct vectors $x_{1}, x_{2}, x_{3}$ of $\F$ such that

 for some permutation $\sigma$.
-Asymptotics are as $q$ tends to infinity, with $n\geq 2$.
+Asymptotics for the threshold result are as $q+n$ tends to infinity.
+For the Poisson limit result we take asymptotics as $q\to\infty$, with $n\geq 2$.
 (Here $n$ may be bounded or growing.) \item An $m$-\emph{dimensional plane} is a translation of an $m$-dimensional subspace, for any $m\in \{1,2,\ldots, n-1\}$, where $n\geq 2$.
 Each $m$-dimensional plane contains $q^{m}$ vectors.
 Asymptotics are as $n$ tends to infinity, with $q$ and $m$ fixed. \end{itemize} } \end{definition}

-Since our methods may also work for other patterns, we introduce a general framework for our calculations.
-Let $\A=\A_{a}$ be a family of subsets of $\F$ such that each element of $\mathcal{A}$ has $a$ vectors.
-(Note that all patterns introduced above satisfy this condition.)
-Let $X=X_{\A}$ be the random variable which counts the elements of $\A$ in the random set $E$.
-That is,